anandcsingh/Set.js/README.md

 ```

 ###distinct
-Returns a new set that contains ony unique items.
+Returns a new set that contains only unique items.
 You can optionally provide a function that determines equality.

 ```js
 var arr = [1, 3 , 5 , 3, 4, 1];